Vaissh-navi/Vaissh-navi/README.md

 - 👋 Hi, I’m @Vaissh-navi
-- 👀 I’m interested in develpment.
+- 👀 I’m interested in CP.
-- 🌱 I’m currently learning full stack develpment.
 - 📫 How to reach me email-vaishnavibisen2003@gmail.com